BreezyInterwebs/Analyzing-League/README.md

 The second issue that the dataset documentation noted was that the dataset contained both aggregate and individual data.
 Because I was only interested in team performance, I had to find a way to remove the individual rows.
 I did this by noting that the columns related to team performance, such as `Firsttower` were NaNs in the player rows.
 I simply created a filter to only keep the rows where `Firsttower` existed.

 Now, the bulk of my data cleaning is here.
 Even though I selected a good subset of the columns, many of them were still useless.
 For example, `Firstbloodkill` sounds similar to `Firstblood`, but it is meant to signal which player got the first kill, rather than which team got the first kill.
 These types of columns had to be removed.
 Next, I changed the datatypes of many of the columns.
 The "firsts" were converted to booleans from integers (represented by objects), in order to make them more readable and usable.
-A "firsttotal" column was added as an aggregate stat, although each "firsts" were maintained in case a future use was necessary.
+A `firsttotal` column was added as an aggregate stat, although each "firsts" were maintained in case a future use was necessary.
 I converted `teamkills, teamdeaths, totalgold` into integers in order to make them usable, and finally added a `kdr` column for exploratory purposes.

-If you are well-versed in video game theory, you may ask how a KDR column is possible if deaths=0.
-It is certainly possible that a team can go an entire round without dying (and indeed, the data does show that this happens multiple times.)
-While it is not ideal, I have elected to treat the cases where deaths=0 as deaths=1.
-I believe this is fair, as it is the most accurate KDR for the team that isn't infinity.

 Here, I show part of my final cleaned dataset.